 An important step was taken in the context of the broader debate on modernizing the Fund’s surveillance.
 In April 2010, the IMF’s Executive Board agreed to consider making stability assessments under the FSAP a mandatory part of bilateral surveillance.
-In September 2010, this agreement took on concrete shape, when the IMF made it mandatory for 25 jurisdictions with systemically important financial sectors to undergo financial stability assessments under the FSAP every 5 years.
-The list of jurisdictions for these mandatory assessments is based on the size and interconnectedness of their financial sectors, and will be reviewed periodically to make sure it reflects developments in the global financial system--the next review will take place in 2013.
-A list of upcoming FSAPs is published on the IMF website.
+In September 2010, this agreement took on concrete shape, when the IMF made it mandatory for 25 jurisdictions with systemically important financial sectors to undergo financial stability assessments under the FSAP every five years.
+The list of jurisdictions for these mandatory assessments is based on the size and interconnectedness of their financial sectors, and will be reviewed periodically to make sure it reflects developments in the global financial system--the next review is scheduled for late 2013.
+A list of upcoming FSAPs is published on IMF.org.

 This landmark decision moved the IMF’s financial sector surveillance towards a more risk-based approach by focusing surveillance resources on members with systemically important financial sectors.
 The decision did not affect the other components of the FSAP.
 Standards assessments would continue to be undertaken as part of FSAP assessments for all jurisdictions on a voluntary basis.
 The World Bank’s developmental assessments would also continue to be made available to developing and emerging market countries on a voluntary basis, as at present.
 These could either be performed in joint IMF-World Bank missions or as modular assessments described above.